Shqiprim Taipi

-Shqiprim Izir Taipi (Шћиприм Таипи; born 19 February 1997) is an Albanian professional footballer who plays as a central midfielder for Albanian club FK Kukesi.
+Shqiprim Izir Taipi (Шћиприм Таипи; born 19 February 1997) is an Albanian professional footballer who plays as a midfielder for Gjilani.

 Club career

 Shkëndija

 In June 2015, Taipi signed his first professional contract with Shkëndija as a 18-year old, inking for the next three years, and he returned to his parent club Shkëndija for the next season.
 On 8 August 2016, he debuted by playing full-90 minutes in the 2–1 win over Sileks.

 Loan at Horizont Turnovo

 Then he began his professional career as a loanee at fellow top flight side Horizont Turnovo, where he played 21 games in the 2015–16 season.
 On 13 September 2015, he made his professional debut by appearing in the last minutes of a 5–1 away defeat to Vardar.

 Loan at Shkupi

 On 2 July 2017, Taipi was loaned again this time at Shkupi, on a six-month loan.
 He was presented along with fellow loanee Shpend Asani and took squad number 22.
 On 13 August 2017, he played his first game for the club by starting in the 1–1 draw versus Akademija Pandev.
 He played 14 games for the club, 10 as starter before leaving in January of the following year.